-Mosquito Magnet Function
+Mosquito Magnet Working

 The working of a mosquito magnet is very simple: it lures the mosquito towards the device, and as soon as it is in its vicinity, the magnet sucks it up and disposes it into a vacuum, where the mosquito dehydrates and dies.

 We know that mosquitoes are quite fond of blood, but what leads them to that blood is the carbon dioxide that animals exhale.
 Carbon dioxide isn’t the only thing that attracts them; different species are also attracted to warmth and the smell exuded by an animal’s skin.
 The smell is produced by molecules that one finds in plants, the same plants that these animals eat.

 The majority of mosquito magnets bait mosquitoes by exuding carbon dioxide.
 However, some models attract different species of mosquitoes by exuding ether ethanol – a molecule that stimulates the plant odor – and lurex – a molecule that stimulates skin or sweat odor.